anonymous-panda-icml2021/cs-fairness/README.md

 tar -zxvf data.tar.gz
 ```

-## Scripts for cat and dog experiments
+## Scripts
-The scripts for running the cat and dog experiments can be found in the folder `scripts/`
+Sample scripts for running experiments can be found in `scripts/`